skip to main content

 Posted: Friday, January 24, 2025

-• Mystery Quilt donated to Conservation Dinner
+• Mystery Quilt donated to Conservation Auction

 Some of the fabric used in the design of this quilt, donated by Janet Clarke, is of mysterious origin.
 This is one of many one-of-a-kind items donated to this year's auction in support of needed community projects.